 |Additional Requirements and/or Comments: |

-This course counts as an elective towards the psychology major.
+This course counts towards the Category 1 requirement for the Education Studies Major or Minor, or as an elective towards the psychology major.

 |Drop/Add Enrollment Requests|

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|